dhruva1164/samsung-riscv/README.md

 ## ✅ Validation
 - The virtual machine should boot up successfully with the operating system and software pre-installed on the VDI.
 - Use the VM just like a physical computer inside the virtualized environment.
+# Task 4: RISC-V Core Functional Simulation

+## Progress Overview
+- Retrieved and configured the Verilog netlist and testbench files.
+- Established a simulation setup utilizing `iverilog` and `gtkwave`.
+- Conducted functional simulations to validate the RISC-V Core behavior.
+- Captured and reviewed waveform outputs to confirm proper core operation.
+- Developed and compiled a basic C program using RISC-V GCC with `-O1` and `-Ofast` optimization levels.
+- Created and examined object dumps for both optimization settings.
+- Uploaded waveform snapshots, simulation outcomes, and compiled binaries to the GitHub repository.